International TravelRail Travel

 ICE train at Frankfurt (Main) station

-What Are the Other Options for Amsterdam-Frankfurt Travel?
+What are the other options for Amsterdam-Frankfurt Travel?

-For time, cost, comfort and convenience the ICE International train is the best way to travel between Amsterdam and Frankfurt.
+For time, cost, comfort and convenience the ICE train is the best way to travel between Amsterdam and Frankfurt.
 It is also possible to go by

 • Coach – Filxbus and Regiojet operate services but journey times are 6-10 hours.